 How Difficult is the North Cascades Climbing trip?The mountains in the North Cascades are long climbs with heavy backpacks.
 They can be very strenuous at times.
 These peaks require technical rock climbing and long approaches as well as steep snow.
 Prior rock climbing experience is required.
 You will need to be in top physical condition.

-Do I Need Any Prior Experience?The rock climbing and scrambles are beginner grades.
-The most difficult climbing is rated 5.6 but mostly it is 4th-5th class.
+Do I Need Any Prior Experience?The rock climbing and rock scrambles are beginner grades.
+The most difficult climbing is rated 5.6 but mostly it is 4th-low 5th class.
 Due to the alpine environment, these climbs take on a more serious perspective than rock climbs of harder grades closer to civilization.
 Prior rock climbing and camping experience are required.

 What Are the Age Limits for This Climb?We encourage participants to be age 16 or over, although exceptions can be made based on previous experience.
 Participants under the age of 16 will need to submit a climbing resume for review.
 As long as you are in excellent physical condition, are approved by your doctor, and have are able to legally sign the liability waiver, you are welcome to join us!

 How Long are the Climbing Days?Each day is challenging.
 At the beginning of the climb altitude is not an issue.
 However, pack weight is heavy.
 As we ascend, packs get lighter but altitude takes its toll.
-Summit day is 14-16 hours long.
+Summit day can be 14-16 hours long.

 What are the Sleeping Arrangements on the Mountain?We will provide tents.
 To minimize the amount of necessary gear, climbers will share a tent.
 Your tent will be designed to sleep the number of climbers assigned in it [i.e. a 3-person tent will sleep 3 climbers and a 2-person tent will sleep 2 climbers].
 We will only make exceptions to this on rare occasions.
 Please feel free to contact us if you feel you need your own tent.